AveesLab/sea-me-hackathon-2023/README.md

 <br/>

 ## Step 7: Execute Cluster and Controller
-The setup for CommonAPI vSomeIP QT is now complete!<br>
+The environment setup is completed.<br>
-You can run the Controller and Cluster by following the each README in the links below.
+You can run the Controller and Cluster by following each README in the links below:
 - [Cluster](https://github.com/AveesLab/sea-me-hackathon-2023/tree/master/Cluster)
 - [Controller](https://github.com/AveesLab/sea-me-hackathon-2023/tree/master/Controller)